-If Microsoft Update or Windows Update keeps offering or installing the same update over and over in Windows 11/10/8/7, then this post suggests a few things you could try to fix the issue.
+If Windows Update keeps offering or installing the same update over and over in Windows 11/10/8/7, then this post suggests a few things you could try to fix the issue.

 This usually happens if some update has not been installed properly, and your Windows operating system is unable to detect the installed or partially installed update.
 In this scenario, it feels that your system requires the update and so keeps installing it over and over again.